 Halflings can "pick locks," but they don't actually pick the locks.
 They just find doors that happen to be left ajar.
-They must Thread the Needle between DEX and door difficulty, but the difficulty is determined exclusively by how frequently the door is opened, not any actual lock on it.
+They must Thread the Needle above door difficulty and below DEX, but the difficulty is determined exclusively by how frequently the door is opened, not any actual lock on it.
 This only applies to the Halfling; if another character tries to pick the same lock, the difficulty is determined by the lock itself.